 To reinforce LDF’s proposition of being ‘The Tech Event for Everyone’ we introduced the theme of ‘Open’ to the messaging; ‘Leeds Digital Festival is now open’, ‘The floor is open’, embracing the idea that LDF is open to all and that the festival can open up a wealth of inspiration, enlightenment and indeed, opportunity.

 Built in a scalable manner, the site was always designed to be fully capable of evolving and growing as LDF’s needs changed.
+Having launched in three separate phases, including pre-launch, event stage and booking stage, the site hosted more than 200 events and gained 215,000 page views in 2022, jumping from 130,000 in 2021.
 To that end, we are delighted that the site we have created is planned to be used for the festival for the foreseeable future as we continue to make improvements to the UX and functionality—and help Leeds Digital Festival grow to increasingly greater heights.